-- "(1b) Supervision.-The Supervision Requirement.-A digital commodity custodian is that is not subject to adequate supervision and appropriate regulation. - "(2) No PROHIBITION.-The digital commodity custodian is- "(A)
+- "SEC.
+5j.
+QUALIFIED DIGITAL COMMODITY CUSTODIANS. - "(a) In General.- For purposes of this Act, A digital commodity custodian is a qualified digital commodity custodian is a if the digital commodity custodian who meets the following conditions: complies with the requirements of this section. - "($\frac{1-b}{b}$) Supervision.- The Supervision Requirement.- A digital commodity custodian is that is not subject to adequate supervision and appropriate regulation. - "(2) No proнibition.- The digital commodity custodian is- "(A)

-examination by an appropriate Federal banking agency, the National Credit Union Administration, the Commission, or the Securities and Exchange Commission shall be subject to adequathte supervision of an and appropriate Federal banking agency; regulation by-
+examination by an appropriate Federal banking agency, the National Credit Union Administration, the Commission, or the Securities and Exchange Commission shall be subject to adequa the companion of an and appropriate Federal banking agency; regulation by-